miles-howell/miles-howell.github.io/_posts/2025-08-01-grand-buffet.md

 It became personal.

 He looked around.
-Other diners wore similar expressions disappointment curdling into outrage.
+Other diners wore similar expressions of disappointment curdling into outrage.
 Phones flicked on.
 Hashtags bloomed like mold. #ChickenFail. #BuffetBetrayal.

 Arthur felt a swell of shared indignation, the warm righteousness of the wronged.
 He felt pride that his fellow restaurant-goers had palates refined enough to understand the disgrace being presented.